 Bubbler or apple?
 Bong or blunt?
 E-nail or nectar collector?
 Rig or one-hitter?
 CHILLUM.
 While marijuana bongs have long been sold under the auspices of tobacco water pipes, the changing legal and social landscape surrounding cannabis is finally allowing some head shops to call the products what they are: weed smoking devices.

-While the perception of interchangeability between smoking devices (they all do the same thing) prevents some users from ever trying the best bongs, we can contribute some of the confusion surrounding marijuana smoking devices to the illegality of marijuana: it is all paraphernalia in the eyes of the law.
+While the perception of interchangeability between smoking devices (they all do the same thing) prevents some users from ever trying the best bongs, we can contribute some of the confusion surrounding marijuana smoking devices to the illegality of marijuana.

 And even though people love being able to geek out on their new toy, a novice would see a honeycomb percolator to 4 arm tree bong and just think “that’s a complex marijuana bong” before ripping from it with the same physical force you start a lawn mower with.